hmk81996/school-performance/README.md

 #Conclusions

 We can conclude that school spending is not a large factor in improving test scores.
-The two most important factors in this data set are size and school type: small and medium schools result in higher test scores than large schools while charter Schools significatnly out perform district schools.
+The two most important factors in this data set are size and school type: small and medium schools result in higher test scores than large schools while charter Schools significantly out perform district schools.